 What is Adult Safeguarding and who is at risk?

 Everyone finds themselves in situations when they need help from others at some point in their life.
 When you get help from another person, you place your trust in them.
 You hope that they won’t take advantage or harm you.
-But if they do you’ll spot the telltale signs and take action.

-However, some people don’t recognise when they’re a victim of abuse or neglect.
+Some people don’t recognise when they’re a victim of abuse or neglect.
 They don’t see the harm caused by a particular relationship, or don’t know how to escape their situation.
 The person may be someone who finds it difficult to protect themselves and needs care and support because of a physical or learning disability, their mental health, age or illness.